Kolawole-Ikeoluwa-Joshua/TicketZen/documentation/06-nats-integration.md

 NATS Singleton Implementation: Create a class that initializes a client from nats library, export instance of the class to initialze a client in `index.ts`, and access client in `new.ts` route handler.

-Test ticket created and updated publishing
+Test ticket created and updated publishing.

+SPECIAL CASE: NOT IMPLEMENTED IN PROJECT

+How to handle publish failures:

+- Save transactions into DB
+- Save events into DB
+- Seperate process watching events records, polls & sends events to NATS
+- Use DB Transaction to implement saving both (transactions & events successfully)